angular-eslint/angular-eslint/packages/eslint-plugin/docs/rules/sort-ngmodule-metadata-arrays.md

-# Enforces sorting of values within NgModule metadata arrays (`sort-ngmodule-arrays`)
+# Enforces sorting of values within NgModule metadata arrays (`sort-ngmodule-metadata-arrays`)

 This rule enforces that NgModule metadata arrays have a sorted list of identifiers.
 Objects such as provider definitions, call expressions and computed members will be ignored for sorting purposes.
 Sorting is based on simple string localeCompare.